sammy200-ui/NotesApp/README.md

 - Environment variables for sensitive data
 - Input validation and sanitization

-## 🎓 Learning Outcomes

-This project demonstrates:
-- RESTful API architecture
-- Authentication and authorization flows
-- Database schema design and relationships
-- Middleware implementation
-- Error handling and validation
-- Frontend-backend integration
-- Version control with Git

-## 🤝 Contributing
+##  Contributing

-This is a personal portfolio project, but suggestions and feedback are welcome!
+This is a personal project, but suggestions and feedback are welcome!

-## 📄 License
+##  License

 This project is open source and available under the [MIT License](LICENSE).

-## 👨‍💻 Author
+##  Author

 **Sameer Pawar**
 - GitHub: [@sammy200-ui](https://github.com/sammy200-ui)

 ---

-*Built with ❤️ to showcase backend development skills*